TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 - [ ] Implement the ability for respondents to add comments for numerical-scale questions
 - [ ] Implement the ability for respondents to add comments for MSQ questions
 - [ ] Implement the ability for respondents to add comments for rank questions
+- [ ] Update UI for response comments
 - [ ] Add tests for trio

 Week 9 Plan:
 - [ ] Implement the ability for respondents to add comments for rubric questions
 - [ ] Implement the ability for respondents to add comments for distribute questions
+- [ ] Update UI for response comments
 - [ ] Add tests for both

 Week 10 Plan: